Some of Montréal’s best hot chocolate

 Automne Boulangerie

 The Scandinavian-inspired Rosemont bakery serves some of the best bread in the city.
 Its pastries are also delicious and so is its hot chocolate.
-Automne uses 64% dark chocolate, cocoa powder, a sprinkle of local St-Laurent salt.
-You can get yours with regular or plant-based milk.
+Automne uses 64% dark chocolate, cocoa powder, a sprinkle of local St-Laurent salt for its classic beverage.
+They also offer a peppermint hot chocolate for the Holidays, which is made by adding a peppermint syrup prepared in-house to their classic hot chocolate.
+You can get your drinks with regular or plant-based milk.
 Either way, it’s delicious!

 Website